-This theme places the crop within the wider agro-ecological landscape, and studies the interactions of crops with populations of other organisms (weeds, pests and pathogens) with emphasis on the spatial and temporal dynamics of this interaction at the crop and landscape level.
-CSA uses this knowledge to develop integrated approaches for sustainable pest management, to determine the provisioning of ecosystem services, as well as to develop fundamental insight in community and landscape ecology.
-This research addresses the pressing need for the development of strategies that optimize the multiple functions of agro-ecological landscapes (such as biodiversity and land-use functions).
+In the Spatial agro-ecology theme we place crops within the agro-ecological landscape, and study the interactions of crops with populations of other organisms (weeds, pests and pathogens) with emphasis on the spatial and temporal dynamics of these interactions.
+CSA uses knowledge thus acquired to develop integrated approaches for sustainable weed and pest management, to better understand the ecology and management of invasive species, and to determine the provisioning of ecosystem services.

 Contribution of living landscapes to agricultural ecosystem services: pollination and biological control